AlterGray/GrindMode/docs/stats-feature.md

 - 📅 StatsCalendar — calendar with color-coded performance
 - 📈 DisciplineChart — line chart for streaks / habits
-- updated routine item to show its phase and status(also strick)
+- updated ritual item to show its phase and status(also strick)

 ---

 ### 3. features

-- when app loads then routines initialize, status calculating based on current day if user completed/fail it today then pick this status, if no data about particular routine for current day then status is 'undone'
+- when app loads then rituals initialize, status calculating based on current day if user completed/fail it today then pick this status, if no data about particular ritual for current day then status is 'undone'
-- when user complete routine then it create or update the record into storage which have structure like this:
+- when user complete ritual then it create or update the record into storage which have structure like this:

       {
         id: string,